xprov/NeuralNetwork/README.md

 # Compile and Run Under Windows

-Install a super heavy IDE and have fun clicking countless buttons.
+Install a super heavy IDE and make your life miserable clicking countless buttons.